SergiuB/blog/content/post/tap-arrow-functions.md

 There are [clever ways](https://stackoverflow.com/questions/35949554/invoking-a-function-without-parentheses) to invoke functions without parantheses in JavaScript, but unfortunately nothing works if we want the respective function to take arguments and return a value at the same time.
 Please correct me if I'm wrong here, I would love to find a way.

-Here's a small enhancement, to also log a message with the value, might not be to everyone's taste though:
+Here's a small enhancement, to also log a message with the value, might not be to everyone's taste though, and we lose the point-freeness (or is it point-freedom :) ) in `tapLog`:

 <script src="https://embed.runkit.com" data-element-id="my-element"></script>
 <div id="my-element">